The basic idea behind investing is finding ways for your money to earn you even more money. Getting your money to do work for you? Yes, please.

 So this investment had a 10% rate of return (RoR) during this period.

-Next, consider the expected rate of return.
-This is the return an investor expects from an investment, given either historical rates of return or probable rates of return under different scenarios.
+The expected rate of return is the return an investor expects from an investment, given either historical rates of return or probable rates of return under different scenarios.
 The expected return formula projects potential future returns.

 This strategy may be useful when there is a robust pool of historical data on the returns of that particular asset type, but remember that past performance is far from a guarantee of future performance.